 Today we are also going to discuss one of the most impeccable and renowned war photographer Endre Friedman known as Robert Capa.
 It is due to him that the world has realized this genre’s real worth.
 Thanks to this maestro, who has brilliantly covered five major wars with perfection.

-It is due to this risk-taking professional, and we can re-imagine and witness the chaos and hostilities that occurred years ago without being present there.
+Due to this risk-taking professional, we can re-imagine and witness the chaos and hostilities that occurred years ago without being present there.
 It is his masterpieces through which we recreate history without repeating it!

 Robert Capa, named Endre Ernő Friedman, was born in Hungary on October 22, 1913, in a Jewish family, Júlia.
 He is remembered as one of the most influential war photographers and journalists.
 He is renowned because he covered five wars with excellence.

 He worked alongside his companion Gerda Taro, a professional photographer.
-Many people consider him to be the most famous war photographer to date due to his extensive combat photography.
+Many people consider him to be the most famous war photographer due to his extensive combat photography.

 Raised in Budapest, Capa has experienced political oppression from a young age, which forced him to flee to Berlin.
 There he felt Hitler’s power.
 Thus he moved to Paris.
 This is where he met Gerta Pohorylle and started working with her.